 Occasionally, a court will provide a more detailed explanation of its reasoning.
-In Appeal of Potomac Marine & Aviation, Inc., 161 for example, the Board of Contract Appeals rejected a contractor's claim that the January and February snowfall experienced during a project constituted unusually severe weather.
-162 In doing so, the Board compared the snowfall with the historical monthly average, the historical monthly maximum and the historical 24-hour maximum.
-The Board found against the contractor, noting that the total amount of snowfall at the construction site in January was only slightly above the average January snowfall, and that the total snowfall at the project (6.5 inches) was only about half the 24-hour maximum snowfall in the past 45 years and less than one quarter the amount of maximum January snowfall in the past 45 years.
+In Appeal of Potomac Marine & Aviation, Inc., 162 for example, the Board of Contract Appeals rejected a contractor's claim that the January and February snowfall experienced during a project constituted unusually severe weather.
+163 In doing so, the Board compared the snowfall with the historical monthly average, the historical monthly maximum and the historical 24-hour maximum.
+The Board found against the contractor, noting that the total amount of snowfall at the construction site in January was only slightly above the average January snowfall, and that the total snowfall at the project (6.5 inches) was only about half the 24-hour maximum snowfall in the past 45 years and less than one quarter the amount of maximum January snowfall in the

 The Board's focus on historical average data, while typical, is problematic.
 Unless the observed weather matches the historical average almost exactly, the historical average is of limited use without information about the variation in the data.
 The historical average provides a starting point, but no yardstick by which to measure deviation.
 For example, the historical average temperature in March in Minneapolis, Minnesota is 32°, but the 100-year high temperature is 83° and the 100-year low is -32°.
-164 Clearly, the variation in March temperatures in Minneapolis is quite large.
+Clearly, the variation in March temperatures in Minneapolis is quite large.
 Looking only at the historical average of 32°, a 20-degree difference (12° or 52°) may appear surprising and unusual.
-But given the 115-degree difference between the 100-year high and low temperatures, the variation of 20° is not so dramatic.
-165 By comparison, the historical average March temperature in Honolulu, Hawaii is 74°, with a 100-year high and low of 89° and 53°, respectively.
-A 20-degree variation in March in Hawaii would be remarkable: it would exceed the 100-year high (94° versus 89°) and would almost match the 100-year low (54° versus 53°).
-166
+But given the 115° difference